codingforeveryone/READMEs/start-to-develop-js.md

 ### Online Code Editors

-Sometimes, it's heavy to setup your environment to start develop some small things, or concept proofs.
-Or may be you only want to be able to share a small snippet with other people.
+Sometimes, it's tricky to setup your environment to start developing small projects, or concept proofs.
+Maybe you only want to be able to share a small snippet with other people.
 To accomplish those things we have available some online code editors like [jsbin](https://jsbin.com), [jsfiddle](https://jsfiddle.net/), or [codepen](http://codepen.io/).
-There you can write your code a run it without leave the browser.
+There you can write your code and run it without leaving the browser.
-There are too others tools with more features like [cloud9](https://c9.io/), which allows you to run codre from other languages, or even run a web server in nodejs.
+There are too others tools with more features like [cloud9](https://c9.io/), which allows you to run code from other languages, or even run a web server in nodejs.